 - Other plugins activated on the site

-With this data, you can start to make informed decisions about how to further develop your plugin, all based on hard facts.
+With this data, you can start to make informed decisions about how to further develop your products, all based on hard facts.

 Have you ever stared at your plugin’s Stats tab on its page in the WordPress repository and wondered why the number of downloads was so much greater than the number of active sites?
 Wisdom includes a deactivation form that will prompt users to give a reason for deactivating your plugin.
 Over time, you can build a picture of where your plugin needs improvement: better documentation, different features, easier setup, and so on.